CapnBry/HeaterMeter/arduino/heatermeter/README.txt

 HEATERMETER_RFM12 (band) - Enable the RFM12 device server.
 DFLASH_SERVING - Enable serving web pages from the dataflash chip present on the WiShield.
 Requires HEATERMETER_NETWORKING.
 USE_EXTERNAL_VREF - If enabled, use the Vref pin voltage as the reference when doing ADC measurments instead of the internal 5V reference.
+PIEZO_HZ (hertz) - Peak output frequency of the piezo alarm attached to the system.
+If not defined, build without sound support.
+SHIFTREGLCD_NATIVE - If defined, use original ShiftRegLCD code instead of SPIShiftRegLCD.
+"Native" mode is needed for HeaterMeter PCB version 3.1 and below.

-Some configuration is via defines and constants, here are some commonly used values: hmcore.h/CSV_DELIMITER - The delimiter used in the CSV data sent by the /csv URL and serial updastes.
+Some configuration is via defines and constants, here are some commonly used values: strings.h/CSV_DELIMITER - The delimiter used in the CSV data sent by the /csv URL and serial updastes.

 WiShield Wireless parameters are stored in wishieldconf.h.